Electrical Wiring for a Garage and Recreation Room

 How to Wire a Recreation Room or a Bonus Room: Planning a Garage Conversion Project, Identify the Devices and Circuits, Typical Electrical Circuits.

-- He has no electrical experience, he would like to install 2 ceiling fans, a plasma TV or two.
+- He would like to install 2 ceiling fans, a flat screen TV.

 - He also wants to add a window and sliding glass doors on one side, as well as ductless AC unit.

 - He needs to install receptacles, switches, wire of course.